dzekelid/settings/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/user-webhooks-parse-settings-hostname-patch.md
-- name: SendGrid Get Mail Settings Footer
+- name: SendGrid Patch Mail Settings Footer
-  description: "**This endpoint allows you to retrieve your current Footer mail settings.**\n\nThe
+  description: "**This endpoint allows you to update your current Footer mail settings.**\n\nThe
     footer setting will insert a custom footer at the bottom of the text and HTML bodies.
 Use the embedded HTML editor and plain text entry fields to create the content of the footers to be inserted into your emails.\n\nMail settings allow